phunkyfish/pvr.iptvsimple/README.md

     - `Ignore` - Don't use channel logos from an XMLTV file.
     - `Prefer M3U` - Use the channel logo from the M3U if available otherwise use the XMLTV logo.
     - `Prefer XMLTV` - Use the channel logo from the XMLTV file if available otherwise use the M3U logo.

+### Media
+Media can be used to access a provider VOD library representing the hierarchy in a folder structure.
+An M3U entry can denote that it's media by either having an M3U property of `EXT-X-PLAYLIST-TYPE` set to VOD or for the specific entry to have `media`, `media-type`, `media-dir` and `media-size` attributes.
+More detail on these can be found in [Supported M3U and XMLTV elements](#supported-m3u-and-xmltv-elements).

+* **Group entries by title**: If multiple entries exist with matching titles create a virtual folder to group them together.
+* **Group entries by season**: If multiple entries exist with matching titles create a second virtual folder to group them together by season also if possible.
+* **Include season and epsiode number in title**: Prepend the season and episode numbers to the title.
+* **Group entries by media type**: If known create root folders grouping the type of media.
+The types are TV Show, Movie, Music Video, Music, Radio Show and Podcast.
+* **Group entries by media class**: If grouping the type of media and the type is unknown create root folders grouping the class of media.
+These classes are Video and Audio.
+* **Ignore VOD property for media**: VOD is detected when a `#EXT-X-PLAYLIST-TYPE:` property of `VOD` is found in the M3U or `media` attributes are found on the M3U entry.
+If enabled only media attributes on the M3U entry will categorise that entry as media, VOD properties will be ignored.

 ### Timeshift
 Timeshift settings for pausing/rewinding and fast-forwarding live streams.